oils-for-unix/oils.vim/checklist.md

 - Make sure that `echo not#comment` is not a comment.
   - In shell, a comment is a separate "word".

-### Optional: Make The Simple Highlighter More Usable
+### Optional: Make this minimal "flat" highlighter more usable

 Some minor enhancements that don't affect the overall structure: